WHAT DO DOCTORS DO? THE AVERAGE DAY OF A DOCTOR

 Here's an account of my average day as a family doctor and what we do.
 This day was cherry picked for having no unusual volume or unusual visits.
 I scrambled the initials of each patient by an algorithm known only to myself to protect their identities and confidence.

 6:30 am: I'm up.
 "Holy, morning already?!".
-I exercise for fifteen minutes in my basement on a contraption called the Rack that resembles the two-wheeled walkers seniors use to prevent falling - but perhaps should be doing what I'm doing with them so they don't fall in the first place.
+I exercise for fifteen minutes in my basement on a contraption called "the Rack" that resembles the two-wheeled walkers seniors use to prevent falling.
 The meal that will drive my morning brain activity consists of gluten free toast, an egg, and a fruit and spinach smoothie.
-Then I hit the shower and join the morning routine simultaneously occurring in all of the households on my street - a street full of overachievers.
+Then I hit the shower and join the morning routine simultaneously occurring in all of the households on my street.

 8:35 am: Leave home and merge with traffic.
 Turn on an audiobook to pass the time while feeding my brain.

 8:58 am: Arrive at destination.
-My first patient is always myself, treated with a tall cup coffee to light a fire under my bum.
+My first patient is always myself, treated with a tall cup coffee to light a fire under my rear.

 9:00 am first patient of the day A: Crohn's, and chronic diarrhea since having a rotten segment of his small bowel surgically removed twenty years ago.
 Every month he seeks a solution to his intestinal hurry.
 Nothing works.
 He is like an amputee who keeps trying on an endless stream of prostheses each time believing that the next one will feel just like his original leg; an unattainable aim.
 But the truth is untenable for him and I don't have the heart to kill his hope.
 We will keep trying.